 At six months and only breastfed, it is completely normal for a baby to poop several times per day, but the pain at night does not seem quite right.
-Same if he is formula fed.
-(You don’t mention is he is on breast milk or formula.)
+Same if he is formula-fed.
+(You don’t mention if he is on breast milk or formula.)

-perianal abscess, it can certainly make the pooping painful, but probably not affect the frequency of his bowel movements.
-Perianal abscess may come from an anal fissure (common in babies), which in turn can lead to painful bowel movments.
-So treating your baby’s abscess and possible fissure, may very well take away some of the pain.
+Regarding his perianal abscess, it can certainly make the pooping painful, but probably not affect the frequency of his bowel movements.
+A perianal abscess may come from an anal fissure (common in babies), which in turn can lead to painful bowel movements.
+So treating your baby’s abscess and possible fissure may very well take away some of the pain.

 I really wish you good luck!

 More Babies With Gas And Pain

 - Gassy Baby Screams In Pain All Day

 - 9 Month Old Wakes Up Writhing In Pain

 - Gassy Baby Wakes Up At Night In Pain

 Comments for “Discomfort At Night Because He Needs To Poop”